box/developer.box.com/content/pages/index.md

     </Header>
       Want to learn more?
-      Use these guides to discover supplementary information on the inner workings of Box Platform, broadening your understanding, and improving your custom applications.
+      Use these guides to discover supplementary information on the inner workings of Box Platform, broaden your understanding, and improve your custom applications.
   </div>

   <TileSlider>
     <Tile type="guide" title="Downloads" href="/guides/downloads/">
-      Use the Box API to download files to the application's server, or directly by the end user in a browser.
+      Use Box API to download files to the application's server, or directly by the end user in a browser.
     </Tile>
     <Tile type="guide" title="Uploads" href="/guides/uploads/">